AdityaVijay1/lushprotein/presentation.md

 > **Note for presentation:** Relabel the right axis from "Discount Rate (%)" to "% Orders With Discount" and cite the 35.2% gross revenue figure in the speaker notes, not on the slide itself.

 ![Discount Chart](visualizations/discountchart_excel.png)

-Disc % of Gross Revenue = Discount Given ÷ (Price: Total + Discount Given) Denominator is what customers would have paid at full price
 ---

 ## Slide 3 — Channel Quality